Clone me on GitHub

 Plan 9 running under QEMU: rio windowing system with shell, compiler, networking, and graphics

 How small is Plan 9?
-The treemap below compares the size of Linux programs (in red) with their Plan 9 equivalents (in green).
+The treemap below compares the size of GNU/Linux programs (in red) with their Plan 9 equivalents (in green).
 The entire Plan 9 system — kernel, compiler, shell, windowing system, and all the rest — fits in 183K lines of code, almost 2x smaller than just vim (350K).
 This is what makes it possible to explain every line in a book series.

 Treemap comparing Linux (60M+ LOC) vs Plan 9 (183K LOC)